+We are a small startup that creates simple, concise software.
+We strive to create software that enables, rather than disables, users.
 We believe that the future of application development is split between the web and mobile devices (more often than not a combination of the two).
 The applications of the future will need to be web based, accessible from any browser, and fully integrated with mobile devices.

 Our designers can do copywriting, our developers know how to design and this in turn means you get more for your money.
 Everyone on our team will communicate with you.
 We have no specialist coders hiding in a dark room.
 We firmly believe that if our staff are going to develop something for you, they should also be able to communicate with you too.

-We don’t try to be something we are not.
 We are not a big company and we are proud of it.
 As a small company we enjoy less formality, less bureaucracy, higher levels of creativity and freedom.
 Being small allows us to get closer to your needs and allows for a more direct and personal relationship.
 Some of the reasons we hope you will want to do business with us.

 We feel that by ditching the large company formalities the process becomes more efficient, fluid, open and honest.
 This leads to a much greater flow of ideas and creativity – one of the key advantages of staying small.

 We believe that software should have a vision and an opinion, it should never sit in the middle.
 This opinion should be one of the top priorities.
 This way the software has an attitude and takes a position that people can clearly see.

 We believe in building what is necessary, what makes people productive, without bogging them down with minute detail.
 We believe it is these details that holds up software, stops real world feedback and eventually makes software bloated and less flexible.
 More features do not equal a better product.